 The tables below show the EPCA development potential ranking for oil and gas in the proposed GRSG management areas from Alternative 4.
-The decision area is slightly different under the different Alternatives, so the Alternative 4 decision area was used for the following calculations, but the results are generally applicable across all the Alternatives.
+The decision area is slightly different under the different Alternatives, so the Alternative 4 decision area was used for the following calculations, but the results are generally applicable across all the Alternatives, except Alternative 3 which would manage all HMA as PHMA.
 Not all areas were given a developmental potential rank, so the totals below do not add up to the entire decision area.